Risk Management System of the OLC Group

 As the Group’s business is largely based in Maihama, in the event of a large-scale earthquake, typhoon, fire, flood, or other disaster in or near Maihama, we expect our facilities to be damaged, transportation systems and utilities (electricity, gas, water supply) to be affected, and consumer sentiment toward leisure activities to fall, which may temporarily reduce Theme Park attendance, possibly leading to an adverse effect on the Group’s business results such as a decline in net sales.
 As measures against such risks, we strive to prevent disasters from affecting our business or to mitigate the extent of the damage by giving safety considerations to Tokyo Disney Resort facilities, including ensuring their earthquake and fire resistance, preparing procedure manuals for employees, and periodically implementing training.
 Furthermore, for the purpose of ensuring we have liquidity on hand to continue with our business, we restructured our Earthquake Risk Countermeasure Financing Type Term Loan with Commitment Period in February 2019, which allows us to instantly procure the necessary capital in the event of a disaster.

 To undertake its business the Group welcomes a large number of Guests at its facilities.
 Therefore, in the event of a terrorist attack at any of the facilities at Tokyo Disney Resort or a large-scale commercial facility within or outside Japan, a temporary closure of our Theme Parks and a drop in consumer sentiment toward leisure activities is expected, which may have an adverse effect on the Group’s business results, such as reducing its net sales, consequent to a temporary drop in Theme Park attendance.
-As measures against such risks, we strive to prevent terrorism by strengthening security and having metal detectors installed at our Theme Park entrances.
+As measures against such risks, we strive to prevent terrorism by strengthening security and having metal detectors and X-ray inspection devices installed at our Theme Park entrances.
 In the event that such a risk materializes despite our having taken preventive measures, we will give top priority to securing safety.
 In preparation for such a situation, we have procedure manuals for employees to use and periodically implement training.

 Tokyo Disney Resort, the core business of the OLC Group, has periodically introduced new attractions and seasonal special events in an effort to continuously revamp its offerings.
 Judging from Tokyo Disney Resort’s stable business results during Japan’s recession, we consider the business to be unsusceptible to economic fluctuations.